princeton-computational-imaging/Delta-Prox/README.md

 ## Installtion

-We recommend installing 🍕 $\nabla$-Prox in a virtual environment from PyPi or Conda.
+We recommend installing 🍕 $\nabla$-Prox in a virtual environment from PyPI.

 ```bash
 pip install dprox